For Engineers

 Why should we be able to replicate the mechanism using electronic circuits?

-The first-person internal sensations of higher brain functions (for example, memories) can only be objectively understood by making the contents of the first-person properties available to another person (Vadakkan, 2013).
-When we achieve this, we will understand how the nervous system works.
-It is not possible to conduct experiments in biological systems to understand the first-person inner sensations.
-Therefore, we need to replicate the mechanism in artificial systems with the hope that we will be able to decipher the mechanism of operation that produce internal sensations.
-If we build exactly same operational units within the nervous system, this effort should succeed.
-Since we are building the artificial systems, we should be able to devise methods to expose its inner mechanisms available to a second person.
-Semblance hypothesis has examined various nervous system functions that were observed by different branches of brain sciences and has provided a theoretically feasible mechanism of nervous system functions.
+The first-person internal sensations of higher brain functions (such as memories) can only be objectively understood by making their contents accessible to another person (Vadakkan, 2013).
+Achieving this would allow us to understand how the nervous system operates.
+Since it's not feasible to conduct experiments on biological systems to directly explore first-person sensations, we must replicate the mechanism in artificial systems.
+This approach holds the promise of deciphering how internal sensations arise.
+If we replicate the same operational units found in the nervous system, this effort should succeed.
+Moreover, as we are building these artificial systems, we can devise methods to expose their inner workings to a second person.
+The Semblance Hypothesis has examined various nervous system functions observed across different fields of brain science, offering a theoretically feasible mechanism for how these functions operate.

 Why should we be able to test the semblance hypothesis in artificial systems?

-Nerve conduction takes place along the neuronal processes.
-When it reaches the synapses, there is a synaptic delay of up to 2 milliseconds.
-Even though this looks small, it is actually a huge delay.
-If systems property of internal sensations can be formed with units having a huge delay at the synapses (nodes), then it should not matter how the conduction along the inter-nodal segments takes place.
-For example, look at the traffic intersections.
-It doesn’t matter how fast or by what method one arrives at the intersection.
-There is a delay at the intersection.
+Nerve conduction occurs along neuronal processes, but when it reaches the synapses, there is a synaptic delay of up to 2 milliseconds.
+While this may seem small, it is actually a significant delay.
+If the system responsible for internal sensations can be formed with units that have a substantial delay at the synapses (nodes), then the conduction speed along the inter-nodal segments becomes less important.
+For instance, consider traffic intersections—how quickly or by what method one arrives at the intersection is less relevant because there is always a delay at the intersection.

-In big cities, one can travel on a bicycle to catch up with a car for many blocks.
-Hope some of us have done this already!
-Therefore, we can make an argument that as long as there is a synaptic delay of up to 2 milliseconds, it doesn’t matter by what method conduction takes place along the neuronal process for the system properties to emerge.
-If this argument is true, then we should be able to replicate the mechanism using electronic circuits.
+In big cities, it's possible to catch up with a car on a bicycle over several blocks—something many of us have likely experienced!
+This suggests that as long as there is a synaptic delay of up to 2 milliseconds, the method of conduction along the neuronal process doesn't significantly affect the emergence of system properties.
+If this argument holds, then we should be able to replicate the mechanism using electronic circuits.

-We have shown previously how systems effects of the formation of internal sensations can be tested by assembling the basic units of operations when they become available (Vadakkan, 2011; 2012).
-Electronics deal with controlling the flow of electrons using various components and utilizing the resulting effects.
-Electrons travel at very high speed.
-When one electron is added to one end of a conductor cable, we can think of it as if it is pushing out one electron from the other end of the cable.
-On the other hand, neurotransmission takes place by the spread of the depolarization wave with a speed of only 2 meters per second in unmyelinated fibers.
-But for neurons that are covered with myelin (by either oligodendrocytes in the central nervous system or Schwann cells in the peripheral nervous system) depolarization jump over the myelinated areas increase the speed of nerve conduction up to 120 meters per second (compared to nearly 3x108 m/s for electricity).
-By appropriately slowing down the flow of electricity at the synapses to match with the synaptic delay of 1 to 2 milliseconds, an artificial system can be built.
-Using these principles an electronic circuit was built (Vadakkan, 2014).
-More focused research that tests electronic circuits towards developing artificial intelligence (McDonnell et al., 2014) is expected to advance these investigations.
+Previously, we demonstrated how the system effects of internal sensation formation can be tested by assembling basic operational units (Vadakkan, 2011; 2012).
+Electronics control the flow of electrons using various components, with electrons traveling at very high speeds.
+When an electron is added at one end of a conductor, it effectively pushes an electron out from the other end.
+In contrast, neurotransmission spreads depolarization at only 2 meters per second in unmyelinated fibers.
+For myelinated neurons (in both the central and peripheral nervous systems), depolarization jumps across the myelin, increasing conduction speed to 120 meters per second—still much slower than the speed of electricity (nearly 3 × 10⁸ m/s).
+By slowing the flow of electricity at the synapses to match the 1-2 millisecond delay, an artificial system can be built.
+Using these principles, an electronic circuit was developed (Vadakkan, 2014).
+Ongoing research testing electronic circuits for artificial intelligence (McDonnell et al., 2014) is expected to further advance these efforts.

-Even though the above argument appears to be reasonable, the role of extracellular matrix (ECM) necessitates modification of the above view.
-Higher cognitive functions, for example both learning, and memory retrieval take place only when oscillating extracellular potentials are maintained in a narrow range of frequency.
-Any deviation from this narrow range results in alteration in the level of consciousness as evidenced routinely by EEG results.
-Hence, it will not be possible to translate the IPL function using flow of electrons through electronic circuits.
-Generation of internal sensations has to be seen as a system property of systems that operate normally, which will also show a particular range of frequency for the oscillating extracellular potentials.
-Hence, engineered systems that are expected to generate first-person internal sensations have to be embedded within the ECM for exhibiting membrane properties and generating functions that mimic the nervous systems.
+While the previous argument seems reasonable, the role of the extracellular matrix (ECM) requires a modification of this view.
+Higher cognitive functions, such as learning and memory retrieval, occur only when extracellular potentials oscillate within a specific frequency range.
+Any deviation from this range alters consciousness, as shown by EEG results.
+Therefore, translating the IPL function through electron flow in electronic circuits is not sufficient.
+The generation of internal sensations must be viewed as a system property that operates within a specific frequency range for oscillating extracellular potentials.
+As such, engineered systems designed to generate first-person internal sensations must be embedded in an ECM to exhibit membrane properties and generate functions that mimic the nervous system.
 Can we build such a system?
-We should succeed in making stable systems first that can provide outputs that will have certain limitations initially.
-This is expected to advance towards developing more dynamic systems where new neuron formation and their incorporation into the circuitry can be achieved.
-These are new challenges for the field of material engineering science.
+Initially, we should focus on creating stable systems with outputs that have certain limitations.
+Over time, this will progress toward dynamic systems where new neurons are formed and incorporated into the circuitry.
+These challenges will drive advancements in material engineering science.

 References